mfulz/zsh-penmux/README.md

 # zsh-penmux

+**!!!
+This repo is dead as it was a dead end way: Check out [tmux-penmux](https://github.com/mfulz/tmux-penmux) for it's successor!!!**

 zsh-penmux is a session manager plugin for zsh.
 It is meant to be used for penetration testing sessions and tracking the terminal sessions to be used in reports.

 Features: